sinazarriess/many_names_collection/analysis/README.md

 create_manynames_v1.py
 create_manynames_v2.py
-load_results.py  This will be replaced partially by manynames.py (see manynames_tmp/) objects_vocab-442_aliasmap.txt
+load_results.py  [CS] @all: this will be replaced partially by manynames.py (see manynames_tmp/), so, for loading manynames in your scripts, see manynames.py objects_vocab-442_aliasmap.txt
 ?? pairs-annotation
 plot_verif_data_carina.ipynb